sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 +++
 **Latin Mass**

-Also called the Extraordinary Form, Mass of St. Gregory the Great, the Tridentine Mass/Rite, or the old Mass.
+Also called the Extraordinary Form, the TLM, Mass of St. Gregory the Great, the Tridentine Mass/Rite, or the old Mass.

 **Novus Ordo**